pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

 }
 ```

-Preemptive Authentication can be enabled by setting the `pact.pactbroker.httpclient.usePreemptiveAuthentication` Java
-system property to `true`.
+Preemptive Authentication can be enabled by setting the `pact.pactbroker.httpclient.usePreemptiveAuthentication` property to `true`.

 ## Verifying pact files from a S3 bucket